code-mattclaffey/performance-kit/01-font-loading-strategies/readme.md

 # Font loading Strategies

-Fonts are a critical asset on your websites however, if not loaded correctly it can provide a very bad user expierence.
+Fonts are a critical asset on a website however, if not loaded correctly it can provide a very bad user expierence.
 A browsers default behaviour towards a new custom font will hide the content until the font is downloaded.
 This is known as flash of invisible text (FOIT) [See example](https://cloud.githubusercontent.com/assets/1369170/19876828/0aa7d0d6-9f97-11e6-86c8-b7e2c80a9986.gif).

 When debugging this issue on a website, a good way to check whether this happens is on a waterfall diagram: